hu-macsy/ScaleRunner-Exp/OVERVIEW.md

    `experiments.yml` file under the build `io_benchmark`.
 There you will find the configure steps for the build.
 The `scalerunner_DIR` is either provided using `/lib/...` or `/lib64/...`.
 Please comment in/out one of the lines depending on the requirements of your system.
+This may also be the case for build `sr_benchmark`.
 Reconfigure using `simex develop --reconfigure` instead.

 Next, we need to convert the [instance files](/instances/) using the [python convert script](convert.py).
 Either call the convert script as described in the